InfiniteSearchSpace/Automata-Gen-3/README.md

 Setup:

-- Run program from included jar, or through Eclipse with the included Workspace folder.
+- Run program from included jar, or through Eclipse by selecting the "Automata-Gen-3-master/workspace" folder on program start.
 You could also import the included source to another IDE.

-- Click & drag window frame a little (for mouse location data)
+- Once running, click & drag window frame a little (for mouse location)

 Program Use:

 - Left click to execute the selected Tool's subfunction.

-- Scroll up or down to modify the target of the "Cycle" menu.
-Targets are: Tool Subfunction (default), Z-axis/depth, and Automata Ruleset.
+- Scroll up or down to cycle through the target selected from the "MouseWheel" menu.

-- For most purposes, the GUI menu should be easy to navigate.

-Controll/UI shortcuts:

 - Right click to toggle Play/Pause.

-- Click scroll-wheel to change the Tool Type.

 ==============
 Advanced Use/Details: